gbleong/24S2-1_ITINT_006487-Win11-Workstation-Provisioning/README.md

     - Houses all installer executables and packages for the deployment of required software.

-5. Utility Tools Folder

-    - Contains additional tools for gathering detailed device information.

-6. Credential Files Folder
+5. Credential Files Folder

     - Stores various credentials in CSV format.

+6. Others Folder

+    - Contains additional files and tools to be used for other purposes

 === Usage Instructions ===